ariebovenberg/whenever/docs/overview.rst

 .. seealso::

-   Have a look at the documentation on :ref:`durations <durations>` for more details on arithmetic operations, as well as more advanced features.
+   Have a look at the documentation on :ref:`deltas <durations>` for more details on arithmetic operations, as well as more advanced features.

 .. attention::